top-on/model-interaction-taxonomy/typology.md

-# A typology of user interfaces with predictive models
+# A taxonomy of user interfaces with predictive models

 ### Author
 Thorben Jensen